 Consequently, developing sustainable business solutions with emerging market multinationals from extractive sectors is essential in promoting the global sustainability agenda.

-The EMM Network for Sustainability works with EMMs in the mining sector itself, as well as EMMs in multiple industries downstream (energy, electronics, telecommunication, etc.).
+The EMM Network for Sustainability works with EMMs in the mining sector itself, as well as with EMMs in multiple downstream industries (energy, electronics, telecommunication, etc.).
 The EMM Network supports these companies in developing sustainable business models including sustainable energy supply chain management and relevant frameworks to facilitate the transition.